AppWithUs/react-native-svg/README.md

 `react-native-svg` is built to provide a SVG interface to react native on both iOS and Android

+This is a fork of `react-native-svg` V4.3.0.
+It works with `react-native` V0.35.0.

 # IMPORTANT：

 `react-native-svg` **NO LONGER rely on ReactNativeART**, it has its own native code dependency now (which is based on ReactNativeART code but support more SVG features)